SATIRE

 Public Reaction

-“I think it’s about time big poopers paid their share,” said part-time resident Abigail Porcelain, sipping a kale smoothie.
+“I think it’s about time the big poopers pay their share,” said part-time resident Abigail Porcelain, sipping a kale smoothie.
 “If you’ve got the guts, you should have the wallet.”

-But plumber-turned-activist Eddie ‘Tank’ Malone is organizing opposition.
+But plumber-turned-activist Eddie ‘Tank’ Malone isn’t flushing quietly.
 “I fought for this island’s sewer system, and now they want to put a price tag on freedom of flush?
-Over my dead body—or my dead toilet.”
+Not on my watch—or my toilet.”

 Tourism Concerns

-The Marco Island Chamber of Commerce fears the plan could flush away visitor numbers.
-“Do we really want headlines about people fleeing to Naples for free poops?” asked one board member.
-“We already lost them on the bridge toll idea.”
+The Marco Island Chamber of Commerce fears this could send visitors running for the hills—or at least to Naples for free toilets.
+“Do we really want headlines about people fleeing for free poops?” one board member lamented.
+“After the bridge toll backlash, do we want another hit?”

-Still, city officials see dollar signs swirling in the bowl.
-“People may balk at first,” Fenwick shrugged, “but when they realize the extra lobster roll costs them $3.75 in the restroom, maybe they’ll order a salad.”
+Still, city officials see opportunity swirling in the bowl.
+“Sure, people might balk at first,” Fenwick admitted, “but once they realize their $20 lobster roll includes a $3.75 restroom fee, maybe they’ll go light on the sides.”

-The council votes next month.
-If passed, Marco Island will proudly claim the title of the first municipality to literally put a price on your number two.
+The council’s vote is next month.
+If approved, Marco Island will proudly become the first city to literally charge you by the pound for your number two.

 Marco Island — Turning Waste into Wealth, One Pound at a Time.